Have you ever wondered if the Dave Ramsey Plan could really work for you?

 Who is Dave Ramsey?

-As with anything, there are self-help personalities, gurus and people who claim to have the secret to a winning formula.
 It can be difficult to find an individual that is genuine and provides a no-frills type of approach, but Dave Ramsey fits that bill.

 He has been through a bankruptcy and has felt the pain many Americans are feeling on a daily basis.